Definable Coherent Ultrapowers and Elementary Extensions: Coherent Ultrafilters

+We won't use it, but this has a natural extension to any number of functions we want to extend.

-The goal of this section is to generalize the fact that any nonprincipal filter can be extended to a nonprincipal ultrafilter to coherent filters and ultrafilters; this is Theorem \ref{cohultext-thm}.
-This seems trickier than normal since adding a new set to some $F_\bb$ commits new sets to the rest of the filters (by coherence) and could break the nonprincipality of some $F_\ba$.
+The goal of this section is to generalize the fact that any nonprincipal filter can be extended to a nonprincipal ultrafilter to the context of coherent (systems of) filters and ultrafilters; this is Theorem \ref{cohultext-thm}.
+This seems trickier than expected since adding a new set to some $F_\bb$ commits new sets to the rest of the filters (by coherence) and could break the nontriviality of some $F_\ba$.
 However, as the following lemmas show, the original coherence is enough to ensure this doesn't happen.

 The first lemma is a technical calculation that will come in handy later.

 \begin{lemma} Let $\ba, \bb, \bc \in [\lambda]^{<\mu}$ with $\bb \subset \bc$, $X \subset {}^{\otp(\bc)} A$, and $Y \subset {}^{\otp(\ba)} A$ such that $X$ is full over $\bb$ and